-We seek contributions investigating challenges and opportunities arising from long term use of self tracking tools, covering not just weeks or months, but potentially years or decades.
+We sought contributions investigating challenges and opportunities arising from long term use of self tracking tools, covering not just weeks or months, but potentially years or decades.
 Topics include, but are not restricted to:

 - Use and abandonment